-2. Caudal and Lumbar Epidural Block: NESACAINE (chloroprocaine) -MPF INJECTION.
+2. Caudal and Lumbar Epidural Block: NESACAINE-MPF INJECTION.

 The above dosages are recommended as a guide for use in the average adult.
 Maximum dosages of all local anesthetics must be individualized after evaluating the size and physical condition of the patient and the rate of systemic absorption from a particular injection site.

+Chloroprocaine is incompatible with caustic alkalis and their carbonates, soaps, silver salts, iodine and iodides.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever injection and container permit.
-As with other anesthetics having a free aromatic amino group, Nesacaine (chloroprocaine) and Nesacaine (chloroprocaine) -MPF Injections are slightly photosensitive and may become discolored after prolonged exposure to light.
+As with other anesthetics having a free aromatic amino group, Nesacaine and Nesacaine-MPF Injections are slightly photosensitive and may become discolored after prolonged exposure to light.
 It is recommended that these vials be stored in the original outer containers, protected from direct sunlight.
 Discolored injection should not be administered.
-If exposed to low temperatures, Nesacaine (chloroprocaine) and Nesacaine-MPF Injections may deposit crystals of chloroprocaine HCl which will redissolve with shaking when returned to room temperature.
+If exposed to low temperatures, Nesacaine and Nesacaine-MPF Injections may deposit crystals of chloroprocaine HCl which will redissolve with shaking when returned to room temperature.
 The product should not be used if it contains undissolved (eg, particulate) material.

 Keep from freezing.
 Protect from light.
 Store at 20° to 25°C (68° to 77°F) [see USP Controlled Room Temperature].

 All trademarks are the property of Fresenius Kabi USA, LLC.
 Revised: Apr 2019